rahilkhann/LibraryManagement/README.md

 # Library Management System

-Library Management System is a computerized system that aims to automate the daily work of a library.
+Our team has created a project based on Java, NetBeans and MySQL, titled "__Library Management System__" , which is a computerized system that aims to automate the daily work of a library.
 It helps students and library managers keep a constant track of all the books available in the library, as well as maintain the details of users/students who borrow books.

 ## Table of Contents